Myst1cX/quick-note-extension/README.md

 A browser extension for quick note-taking while browsing the web.

+Please note that this extension is currently being tested and developed solely on the Edge browser.
+While it should natively work with other Chromium-based browsers, support for other browsers is postponed to the indefinite future.

 ## Features

 Note Creation and Editing: The extension allows users to create and edit   notes.
 Users can enter a title, content, and tags for each note.